NEWS

 Image Source: Twitter/Dr. Bob Nicholson

-Dr. Nicholson shared his findings in a Twitter thread that soon went viral since 21st-century women could relate to their Victorian-era sisters on a deeply personal level.
+Dr. Nicholson shared his findings in an X thread that soon went viral.
 "I'm not sure I'd go so far as to call the article progressive, but it does a good job of subverting the jokes that were usually told at women's expense," the historian added, explaining that 'spinster' jokes of the time typically presented unmarried women as either desperate to find a man or spiteful that they'd been left on the shelf.
 "There are hints of these misogynistic stereotypes in the Tit-Bits' article, but they also give a voice to women who comically assert their happiness at being single, and use the chance to mock men.
 This wasn't unheard of in Victorian humor, but it does go against the grain."

 "Tit-Bits ran their competition at a time when the so-called 'woman question' was becoming increasingly debated in Victorian society," Dr. Nicholson said.
 "Many women were beginning to push for more rights and opportunities, including the right to be defined by more than just their marriage.
 I think the responses Tit-Bits received—and the fact that they printed them—hints at these changing attitudes."